 - A statement of teaching and advising philosophy from the nominee.

-Committee members: Selection is made by an ad hoc committee composed of faculty and students named by the associate dean.
+Committee members: selection is made by an ad hoc committee composed of faculty and students named by the associate dean.

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were awardees in the past three years.

-Past recipients who are ineligible in 2024:
+Past recipients who are ineligible in 2025:

 2023: Daniel Yoder, Biosystems Engineering and Soil Science